 The main advice is that aside from some page design and visual composition concepts, which can be learned in a single comic book course, is that the rest of making comics is multi-disciplinary.
 It’s drawing and painting in a variety of mediums, it’s calligraphy and typography, it’s digital art skills, it’s book design, it’s creative writing, it’s dramatic writing, it’s cinematography, it’s color theory, it’s narrative.
 Frankly, in today’s market it’s also web design, entrepreneurship, advertising, public speaking, performance, and business management.

 Last idea: Learn the fundamentals.
-They are always more important that contemporary comic production techniques.
-Figure drawing, perspective, landscapes and architecture, vehicles, etc. These are the things to learn first.
+They are always more important than contemporary comic production techniques.
+Figure drawing, perspective, landscapes and architecture, animals, vehicles, etc. These are the things to learn first.
 Image composition and visual communication/cinematography concepts are next.
 After all of that I think page design, layout, and how to manipulate the digital tools is next.

 The truth is that you’ll likely learn all that simultaneously, and that’s ok.